gvwilson/thirdbit/_posts/2019/2019-04-10-what-docs-and-when.md

     a *book* is another,
     and a *discussion* is a third.
--   A *cheatsheet* is a one-page reference guide that opens with an introduction and includes a bit of cookbook material as well---it's mostly a reminder of things the reader has probably already seen with a few other useful bits thrown in.
+-   A *cheatsheet* is a one-page reference guide that opens with an introduction and includes a bit of cookbook material as well—it's mostly a reminder of things the reader has probably already seen with a few other useful bits thrown in.
 -   An *explanation* can be either a tutorial that isn't accompanied by any exercises ("here's how callbacks work in JavaScript")